mondrian-framework/mondrian-framework/SECURITY.md

 In scope:

 - Issues in any package published under `@mondrian-framework/*`
-- Issues in the example app that demonstrate a real risk in framework usage (rather than the example's own setup)
 - Issues in the documentation site (`packages/docs/`) that could mislead users into insecure configurations

 Out of scope: